Find Affordable College Courses

 Top 10 Best Film, Video & Photographic Arts Bachelor's Degree Schools

-Our analysis found University of Michigan - Ann Arbor to be the best school for film, video and photographic arts students who want to pursue a bachelor’s degree in Michigan.
-Located in the midsize city of Ann Arbor, U-M is a public school with a very large student population.
+Our 2023 rankings named University of Michigan - Ann Arbor the best school in Michigan for film, video and photographic arts students working on their bachelor’s degree.
+Located in the city of Ann Arbor, U-M is a public school with a fairly large student population.

 #2